monikageiger/factory-support/README.md

 - Users should only be able to apply to support request that was not created by them
 - Frontend and backend should also follow and restrict how many users already subscribed and not let more people subscribe than required by the support request
 - Dockerize frontend & backend
-- remove hardcoded default passwords
+- Remove hardcoded default passwords

 ## Extensibility